 Once the external ID setup has been run on the source and target org, you’re ready to begin comparing and deploying your CPQ configuration!

 The first step is to choose the CPQ objects and related metadata that you want to compare and deploy.
-You can do this via the metadata filter, which you’ll find from the Compare and deploy page as a dropdown next to the Compare Now button.
+While you can add metadata types to your comparison results on demand, for CPQ deployments it’s a good idea to set up some filters on the comparison from the start.
+You can do this via the metadata filter, which you’ll find from the Compare and deploy page as a dropdown, or on the next page after you press Compare Now.

 You can use the Standard CPQ filter, or configure your own by selecting specific metadata types and CPQ objects to compare and deploy.
 At minimum, you’ll need to include the following: